daprela/dapre-custom-fields-tools/README.txt

 3. Activate the plugin from your Plugins page;

 == Changelog ==

+= 5.3.1 =
+* Fixed an error in casting a return value.

 = 5.3.0 =
 * Refactored the UI of the meta fields tables to use REACT.